merkste/prism/README-STTT16.txt

 General information
 -------------------

-Our implementation for the enhancements presented in the TACAS'16 submission is based on the model checker PRISM (www.prismmodelchecker.org).
+Our implementation for the enhancements presented in the article is based on the model checker PRISM (www.prismmodelchecker.org).
 We assume here a basic familarity with PRISM.
 For general information about PRISM and its use, please see the website / documentation.

 Our version is built upon a recent the PRISM trunk version